Polymer/polymer-starter-kit/docs/add-eslint-support.md

 # Add ESLint support

-This recipe helps you to create a task to use [ESLint](http://eslint.org/) tool.
+This recipe helps you to create a task to use [ESLint](http://eslint.org) tool.

-## Create .eslintrc.json file in the root folder
+## Create `.eslintrc.json` file in the root folder

 ```
 {
   "extends": "eslint:recommended",
   "rules": {
-    "no-console": 0
+    "no-console": "off"
   },
   "env": {
     "browser": true